Quercus quangtriensis

-Quercus quangtriensis is a tree species in the beech family Fagaceae; there are no known subspecies.
+Quercus quangtriensis is a tree species in the beech family Fagaceae.
+It is native to Myanmar, Thailand, and Vietnam. there are no known subspecies.
 It is placed in subgenus Cerris, section Cyclobalanopsis.

 This oak tree grows up to 25 m tall and has been recorded from Vietnam, where it may be called sồi Quảng Trị (after the name of that Province).